 Agnes Nyanhongo is a Zimbabwean stone sculptor.

 2. Emily Young

-Emily Young FRBS (born 1951) is a sculptor, the largest living stone sculpture artist in Britain.
+Emily Young FRBS (born 1951) is a sculptor.
 She was born in London to a family of artists.

 Dominic Benhura, Bernard Matemera, etc., are some other famous stone sculpture artists.

 The stone sculpture has been used for a long time now, and it enhances the beauty of sculpting and provides an exciting look to the viewers.